 As with any major financial decision, be sure to do your due diligence.
 One helpful resource is the Better Business Bureau (BBB).
 Visit the BBB’s website and search lenders by name.
 The BBB will let you know the company’s rating with a letter grade, A+ being the best, F being the worst.
 You can also see any consumer complaints submitted to the BBB.

-Also search for a company online and see what borrowers are saying.
-The lender’s reputation on the web can also provide some valuable insight.
+Also search for a company online and see what borrowers are saying on other rating platforms, such as Trustpilot and Google Reviews.
+The lender’s reputation on the web can provide valuable insight.
 In addition, consider how long a company has been in business.